-Notes to the Condensed Consolidated Interim Financial Statements For the three and six months ended June 30, 2014 and 2013 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2014 and 2013 (Expressed in Canadian dollars)

-10. STOCK OPTION COMPENSATION PAYMENTS - EMPLOYEE SHARE OPTION PLAN
+10. STOCK OPTION COMPENSATION - EMPLOYEE SHARE OPTION PLAN

 The Company has adopted a stock option plan (the "Plan") for its directors, officers, employees and consultants to acquire common shares of the Company.
 The exercise price of each option is determined by the board of directors of Talon but, in any event, is not lower than the closing market price on the TSX on the trading day immediately preceding the date the option is granted.
 The terms and conditions of the options are determined by the board of directors of the Company pursuant to the rules of the Plan.
 All options are granted for a term not exceeding ten years from the grant date.
 The total number of options that can be granted is limited to 12.5% of the issued and outstanding share capital of the Company.